Castrovalva (Doctor Who)

 Castrovalva is the first serial of the 19th season of the British science fiction television series Doctor Who, which was first broadcast in four twice-weekly parts on BBC1 from 4 to 12 January 1982.
 It was the first full serial to feature Peter Davison as the Fifth Doctor.
 The title is a reference to the lithograph Castrovalva by M. C. Escher, which depicts the town Castrovalva in the Abruzzo region, Italy.

 In the serial, the alien time traveller the Doctor is led into a trap when his arch-enemy the Master (Anthony Ainley) uses the mathematical abilities of the Doctor's travelling companion Adric (Matthew Waterhouse) to create Castrovalva, a town whose dimensions fold in on itself.

 This was the first Doctor Who story not to air on Saturday nights.
-With Peter Davison taking over as the Doctor, the BBC chose to move Doctor Who from its usual Saturday night slot, where it had been since Doctor Who launched in November 1963.
+With Peter Davison taking over as the Doctor, the BBC chose to move the show from its usual Saturday night slot, where it had been since its launch in November 1963.
 For this new Doctor Who series, the show moved to airing two new episodes per week, on a weeknight prime time slot instead.
 For Castrovalva, it aired new episodes on a Monday and Tuesday evening.

 Plot

 After his regeneration at the end of Logopolis, the Fifth Doctor is still weak, and his companions, Adric, Nyssa, and Tegan take him to his TARDIS.
-Inside, the Doctor is delirious but asks to be taken to the "Zero Room" that contains Time Lord healing technology to allow him to recover.
+Upon arrival, the Master's TARDIS materialises in front of Adric before departing, leaving him in an supposedly dazed state.
+Inside, the Doctor is delirious but asks to be taken to the "Zero Room", a room cut off from the universe, to allow him to recover.
+Adric seemingly programs the TARDIS to take them to safety, then follows the Doctor.
+In the depths of the TARDIS, the Doctor loses track of Adric, but eventually succeeds in replacing his clothes and finding the Zero Room.

 Tegan and Nyssa discover a terminal on the TARDIS that describes how to use the machine.
-They attempt to pilot the TARDIS but find they are travelling rapidly to a preset time and destination, "Event One", the Big Bang, a trap set by the Master.
-After they are unable to find Adric, the women manage to bring the Doctor to the console room in time for him to jettison a quarter of the TARDIS' mass to propel them back to conventional time.
-They soon discover that the Zero Room was part of the jettisoned mass, so with the help of Nyssa the Doctor builds a temporary coffin-shaped zero cabinet from the zero room's doors.
+They discover they are travelling rapidly to a pre-set time and destination, "Event One", the Big Bang, a trap set by The Master.
+After seeing a brief image of Adric caught in a web attempting to warn them, the women manage to bring the Doctor to the console room in time for him to jettison a quarter of the TARDIS' mass to provide enough thrust to escape the gravity field.
+They soon discover that the Zero Room was part of the jettisoned mass, so with the help of Nyssa the Doctor builds a temporary coffin-shaped zero cabinet from the Zero Room's doors.
 Tegan discovers information on the town of Castrovalva, an ideal place for the Doctor to recover, and directs the TARDIS there.